ali-asghar5/LogMerge/README.md

 Maintain chronological order of log entries.
 Easy to use with command line arguments.
 ## Sample Logs
-See files under Data folder
+See sample log files under CompanyName.LogMerge.ConsoleApp/Data